 The Uploader contains multiple application settings.
 These settings are shown in the image below.
 The first option if enabled will send the upload messages to the server for viewing within the web application.
 In addition, if an error occurs the user that is logged into the uploader will automatically receive an email notification.

 The second and third options are self explanatory.
 The fourth option allows you to turn on debug mode.
 Debug mode will output additional messages to the “All Messages” window which will significantly slow down the upload process.
 The messages are for sending to Flatter Files when an issue is occurring with the Uploader on your system.
+Keep in mind that these additional messages will dramatically slow the Upload process down.
+Thus, this option is typically only used for troubleshooting specific items.

-The last option is only relevant if you are using multiple computers with the Uploader installed.
+The next option is only relevant if you are using multiple computers with the Uploader installed.
 When an item is uploaded, the computer’s name that performed the upload is added as property data for the item.
 This allows the uploader to determine if any files on Flatter Files no longer exist locally.
 When they no longer exist locally, the Uploader will ask the user if they want to delete the files from Flatter Files after the upload is complete.
-This last option will keep the computer name up to date if it changes even if the file doesn’t need uploading otherwise.
+This setting will keep the computer name up to date if it changes even if the file doesn’t need uploading otherwise.
 This can also slow down the upload process.

 Flatter Files supports manual file uploads from within the Web App.
 You can use the manual upload option to perform three types of uploads.
 The first upload type is to upload PDF files as new items.
 The second upload type allows you to upload a PDF as a new revision and only applies to items that are not connected to a PDM system.
 The third upload type provides an interface for replacing any file contained within the item or adding a new file type to the item.
 Each upload type along with all of the options are discussed below.